Douglas Mathisen Traveling Fellowship in General Thoracic Surgery

 Purpose

 The purpose of this traveling fellowship is to facilitate the continuing education of deserving early-career general thoracic surgeons.
-The award is to be used for international or domestic travel to another institution for up to four weeks for the purpose of learning a novel technique, adapting innovative technology, and/or fostering collaboration between surgical investigators in order to further the progress of general thoracic surgery at the recipient’s home institution.
-This award can be used for either domestic travel within North America or international travel between North America and Europe.
+The award is to be used for international or domestic travel to another institution for up to four weeks for the purpose of learning a novel technique, adapting innovative technology, and/or fostering collaboration between surgical investigators to further the progress of general thoracic surgery at the recipient’s home institution.
 The successful applicant will have a record of excellence in training and academic achievement.
-He/she will have secured a position at a host institution, and a mentor capable of providing continued growth and development in the realm of general thoracic surgery.

 Eligibility